mrkale/NodeMCU-WifiDoubleSwitch/README.md

 init.lua
 ==
-Initial script running at power cycle performin these actions:
+Initial script running at power cycle.
+It
 - automatically compiles all *.lua* files except itself
 - creates connection to a Wifi network in station mode
 - reconnects to Wifi network after connection lost
 - launches configuration tables from configuration files
+- measures uptime (from recent restart) and time since recent wifi connection
 - creates web server running in the ESP8266

 config_creds.lua